 Gardening by Month - December

-- Pull up weeds while they are still small and the soil is damp.
+- It’s an easy job to pull up weeds while the soil is damp.

-Until next month, have a very merry festive season!
+Until next month, wrap up warm to enjoy your garden and have a very merry Christmas!